WheteThunger/VehicleDecayProtection/README.md

+## Notice of required Oxide version

+Vehicle Decay Protection v1.4.0 requires Oxide v2.0.5155 or newer.
+If you get a compile error when updating, you are running an older version of Oxide, meaning you will have to use an older version of the plugin until you update Oxide.

 ## Features

 **Vehicle Decay Protection** allows you to scale or nullify vehicle decay damage multiple ways.

-- Scale decay damage when a vehicle is near a tool cupboard
+- Scale decay damage when a vehicle is near a tool cupboard (does not use permission)
-- Nullify decay damage for a configurable amount of time after a vehicle has been used
+- Nullify decay damage for a configurable amount of time after a vehicle has been used (does not use permission)
 - Nullify decay damage if a vehicle is owned by a player with permission

 ## No-Plugin Alternative